 Surface Water and Flooding

-Surface water, also known as rainwater, is dealt with differently to wastewater.
-It is channelled into roof gutters, downspouts and road gullies which is then flowed into the surface water drains and sewers, opposed to the public sewer network.
-The government are constantly monitoring strategies to reduce the risk of flooding, however no single body is responsible for managing flooding.
-This guide presents information on what implications can come from different types of drainage and what one can do to reduce the risk of flooding.
+Surface water, also known as storm or rain water, is channelled into roof gutters, downspouts and road gullies which flow into surface water drains and sewers, many of which will outfall to watercourses.
+No single body is responsible for managing flooding, but this guide contains information about different types of drainage and how to minimise your flood risk.

 A Guide to Drainage Relining